Why did I become an adept?

 As a result of this dream, I started to sober up, emotionally, and began applying myself more responsibly in school.

-None of that made me an adept, but that’s the ‘back story’ that presented my challenge of what most needed healing.
+None of that made me an adept, but that’s the ‘back story’ that presented my challenge of what most needed healing- for me.

 By 16, I knew I must learn to “forgive” all those who had hurt me: especially my parents, by whatever means necessary.
-My pain from the betrayal ate at me…not them.
+My pains from betrayal ate at me…not them.
+More like gnawing with occasional big bites.

 I knew of no road to assuage the intense emotions that were very easily stirred.
-In my twenties, while I was still addicted to anger and raged at anything that reminded me of unkindnesses I’d experienced (in some ways becoming like my parents), I was also open to receiving healing from serendipity.
+In my twenties, while I was still addicted to anger and raged at anything that reminded me of unkindnesses- becoming like my mother), I was also open to receiving healing from serendipity.

-Early on I sought counseling and kept at that whenever I had the means.
+Early on I sought counseling, whenever it was suggested, and kept at that when I had the means.
 I sang in choirs.
 I danced and especially loved ballet class.
 Music, especially the evenness of Mozart and intervals of Bach, became life rafts.
 In my 30s discovered the Twelve-Step programs.

-I became a doctor at the state school (paid for by BEOG and learning contracts) thinking I could help others with Medicine.
+I became a doctor at the state university (paid for by BEOG and learning contracts) thinking I could help others with Medicine as it’s practiced.

-“Doctor” means to teach.
+(“Doctor” means to teach.
 I traveled to the mountain- literally visiting the Himalaya and winter camping solo in the Rockies.
-The Taj Mahal showed me what the finality of death could look like.
+I went to observe what seemed like peace and contentment and was struck by its industry.)

 Direct revelatory experiences with Reiki and Shamanic journeying, opened a conscious door to the Divine, while I was still in the flesh.
 That made my back pain manageable- at least drop a few points.

-Approaching the star, I could see wriggling like it was alive or a bag of worms.
-Coming closer, individual forms resolved and I could see there were light beings.
-Exactly like the light beings I would later see flying over the Northern lights at the North Pole.
+Approaching this star, I could see wriggling like it was alive or a bag of worms.
+Coming closer, individual forms resolved and I could see there were worm-shaped light beings.
+Almost exactly like the light beings I would later see flying over the Northern lights on my trip to Iceland.

 There was that one being who merged with me completely!
 Wow, that left me nearly orgasmic for several days.
 I distinctly thought it was reassuring he was there for me…even if not in this life- as I was already in a lifelong committed marriage (or so I thought at the time).